Research at the Center.

-Housed within the Institute of Evolution and Faculty of Natural Sciences, our primary focus will be on understanding what contributes to biodiverse roofs.
+Housed within the Institute of Evolution and Faculty of Natural Sciences, our primary focus is on understanding what contributes to biodiverse roofs.
 To understand how we can maximize the biodiversity contribution made by green roofs, we need to draw from conceptual evolutionary biology and ecology.
 Reciprocally, green roof habitats provide opportunities to develop and test evolutionary and ecological theories.
-We intend to study how factors such as substrate type and depth, topographic heterogeneity, plant diversity and identity, gray water irrigation, nutrient regimes and canopy cover of photovoltaic panels interact to affect plant and animal communities as well as other factors such as drainage and electrical production efficiency of photovoltaic panels.
+We study how factors such as substrate type and depth, topographic heterogeneity, plant diversity and identity, gray water irrigation, nutrient regimes and canopy cover of photovoltaic panels interact to affect plant and animal communities, as well as other factors such as drainage and electrical production efficiency of photovoltaic panels.

-In addition to being a center of conceptual and applied research, it will serve as outreach for educating the public and, in cooperation with industry, government agencies and NGO’s, to promote and develop green roofs in Israel.
+In addition to being a center of conceptual and applied research, it serves as outreach for educating the public and, in cooperation with industry, government agencies and NGO’s, to promote and develop green roofs in Israel.

 -Survival and growth of perennial plants on non-irrigated (extensive) green roofs: